Board of Directors and Management Team

 At Saint Luke's Place, John's willingness to help and go the extra mile is his trademark.
 He enjoys the interaction with the seniors who have come to rely on his cooperative and "let's get the job done" approach to his day.

 Susan has spent the last 28 years working in Long Term Care and Retirement, devoting much of her working career to serving the needs of seniors.

-Before joining Saint Luke’s Place in September 2014, Susan worked in different capacities in healthcare from Housekeeping, Laundry and most recently Foodservices.
+Before joining Saint Luke’s Place in September 2014 as the Support Services Assistant, Susan has worked in different capacities in healthcare from Housekeeping, Laundry and most recently Foodservices.

 Susan continued her education and professional advancement becoming a Certified Food Service and Nutrition Manager in 2013.